KruegerDesigns/easy_php_dev/README.md

 - OSX (Tested on Mojave 10.14.2)
 - Perl (should already be installed on macOS)
 - Bash (definitely already installed on macOS)
+- PHP installed from https://php-osx.liip.ch/ (pick a version)

 Install
 -------